-- 3. One important characteristic of the study of patterns is the idea of giving each pattern a name, so that when people talk they can use the name of the pattern and others will know what they are talking.
-(Unfortunately, some key patterns have more than one name; but at least we don't have the issue of the same name referring to different patterns!) - 4.
-In addition to giving the overall pattern a name, we also give a name to the various objects that participate in the pattern.
+3. In addition to giving the overall pattern a name, we also give a name to the various objects that participate in the pattern.
 Here, the name given to each object is mean to describe its role and responsibilities.
-The object does not have to actually be called by this name the purpose of the name in the pattern is simply to help us understand how responsibilities are apportioned.
+The object does not have to actually be called by this name - the purpose of the name in the pattern is simply to help us understand how responsibilities are apportioned.

-EXAMPLE: At the present time, the person who has the role and responsibilities of President of the United States is Barack Obama.
-We may refer to him as "the president" - but his parents did not name him "President", they named him Barack!
+EXAMPLE: At the present time, the person who has the role and responsibilities of President of the United States is Donald Trump.
+We may refer to him as "the president" - but his parents did not name him "President", they named him Donald!

-C. In this lecture, we will try to illustrate the concept of design patterns by introducing several examples of design patterns - each of which is a good way to solve a particular kind of problem in a software system.

-- 1. Obviously, one only wants to use the pattern if it meets a real need, of course! - 2.
-Most are patterns you have already used some in CS112; some in labs or your project. - D. We will begin with an example you've already used, and show how to describe it using "pattern language".
+- C. In this lecture, we will try to illustrate the concept of design patterns by introducing several examples of design patterns - each of which is a good way to solve a particular kind of problem in a software system. - 1.
+Obviously, one only wants to use the pattern if it meets a real need, of course! - 2.
+Most actually are patterns you have already used in labs or your project. - D. We will begin with an example you've already used, and show how to describe it using "pattern language".